 n5Reader.exists("/"); // true

 The N5 API gives you access to a number of different storage formats: HDF5, Zarr, and N5’s own format.
-N5Factory’s convenience methods try to infer the storage format from the extension of the path you give it:
+N5Factory’s convenience methods try to infer the storage format from the extension of the path you provide:

 Code